-How to Read And Understand Binary Charts
+How to Read And Understand Charts

-Each one follows a similar format, first you have the y-axis which has numbers written up and down the side of the chart referring to price, then there is the x-axis along the bottom which represents the time or date.
+Each one follows a similar format.
+First, you have the y-axis which has numbers written up and down the side of the chart referring to price; then there is the x-axis along the bottom which represents the time or date.
 It is necessary, when it comes to online trading, to ensure that all data is shown in real time to be able to trade effectively.

 The type of chart that you will use will depend on the source of the data and the options that you are trading in.
 From simple charts to more complicated options that offer a more detailed analysis, there are a whole host of solutions available to traders no matter what level and experience you have.

-- Identify the different chart types and how you can use the data to trade online
+- Why Identify the different chart types

 What Are Trading Charts

-It is much easier to trade when you have the historical and current real time data available to you as you are more likely to be able to identify patterns and use them to make successful trades.
+It is much easier to trade when you have the historical and current real-time data available to you as you are more likely to be able to identify patterns and use them to make successful trades.

 The Different Types of Charts

-For simple trade types such as short term, High/Low options involving one asset you would use a simple tick or line chart.
+For simple trade types such as short term, High/Low options involving one asset type you would use a simple tick or line chart.
 For more complicated trades, when you need more information, you might use a candlestick chart (candlestick because it looks like a candle with a wick coming out of the top).

-There are many services online that offer more detailed analysis but before you choose it is important to ensure that you understand what you are looking at and how to use the data presented.
+There are many services online that offer more detailed analysis but before you choose it is essential to ensure that you understand what you are looking at and how to use the data presented.